hashicorp/terraform-ls/docs/SETTINGS.md

-Path separators are converted automatically to the match separators of the target platform (e.g. `\` on Windows, or `/` on Unix), symlinks are followed and trailing slashes automatically removed.
+Path separators are converted automatically to the match separators of the target platform (e.g. `\` on Windows, or `/` on Unix), symlinks are followed, trailing slashes automatically removed, and `~` is replaced with your home directory.

 ## How to pass settings